chiuzon/svelteWeb3/README.md

 A simple, dependency minimized package for building modern dApps with Svelte

 ## `⚠️ The library is highly unstable`
-`PR are highly appreciated`
+`PRs are highly appreciated`

 ## Projects using `svelteWeb3`

-`Open a PRs to add your project to the list!`
+`Open a PR to add your project to the list!`

 ## Installation
 ```